-(5) Temporary Student ID Card
+(5) Temporary Student ID

-If you don't have your student ID card when taking an examination, apply for a temporary student ID card (fee for temporary ID card: 100 yen) at the automatic certificate issuing machine or the School Office.
+You cannot take an examination without a student ID.
+If you do not have your student ID card on the day of your examination, obtain a temporary student ID (issue fee: 100 yen) at the automatic certificate issuing machine or the School Office.

-- Temporary student ID card is valid on the issued day only. - Temporary student ID card is valid on campus only. - Please note that time for issuing a temporary student ID card is not considered for examination time. - Return the temporary student ID card at the School Office after using it. - If you lose your student ID card, promptly notify the School Office.
-(Reissue fee for Student ID card: 2,000 yen.)
+- A temporary student ID card is only valid on the day it is issued. - A temporary student ID card is only valid on campus. - The time for issuing a temporary student ID will not be considered for the examination time. - Beware of privacy issues when disposing your temporary student ID. - If you lose your student ID card, promptly notify the School Office and reissue the student ID card (reissue fee: 2,000 yen).